This page was printed on:

 “Empower your child or teen to be independent and learn to take care of themselves.
 You might not always be around to do things for them or ensure they make smart decisions.
 I attribute my success to my parents making me be accountable and responsible and not rely on them.” — Kim Uccellini, pediatric kidney recipient

-Some transplant centers have tools that predict how prepared a child is to take care of themselves.
+Some transplant hospitals have tools that predict how prepared a child is to take care of themselves.
 These tools help parents and the transplant team know the areas where they are needed most.
 You can use these tools to mark your child’s progress.
-As children age, they can learn to be responsible for their own care in the following areas:
+As children age, they can learn to manage their own care in the following areas:

 Children (adolescents in particular) may be unhappy with some of the side effects of their medicine, but these medications keep them alive.
 If side effects happen, both of you should talk with the doctor about other options.